Portrait and landscape solar panels are the same product, it's just the installation direction that varies.

 Another option to consider if your roof only offers limited portrait positions is to buy more efficient panels.
 Such panels required overall less roof space.

-Often ground-mounted PV systems use the landscape panel position
+Often ground-mounted systems use landscape solar panels

 Landscape installs are also popular when it comes to free-standing ground-mount solar structures.
 The higher the structure, the more the wind load and the stronger the rail foundations will need to be.
 So installers prefer a broader structure that does not tower too high above the ground like in the photo below.